pmarino90/igniter/README.md

 ```
 ## Usage

+With an existing `.igniterc` file into the current working directory issue `igniter` from your terminal and Igniter will spawn all the processes defined into the configuration file.

 ### .igniterc
 Create an `.igniterc`, `TOML` syntax supported, file in the root of your project.
 It is always needed a `.igniterc` file to start monitoring a process.
 ```toml